– Humanistic Psychology Journal

 An engineering approach

 In the beginning, Sutherland worked out an engineering model concerning the movement of the RTM and also the movement of all the sutures of the cranium (and joints of the body).
-He constructed a map of how the cranial bones, dura and brain moved.
-He understood the vectors and fulcra that would help explain the intricacies of the various sutural shapes (serrated, tooth-like, pegged, gliding etc.,) and the various supportive tissues which created a balanced yet dynamic movement within structures.
+He constructed a map of how the cranial bones, dura, and brain moved.
+He understood the vectors and fulcra that would help explain the intricacies of the various sutural shapes (serrated, tooth-like, pegged, gliding,) and the various supportive tissues which created a balanced yet dynamic movement within structures.
 He also understood how internal and external factors could influence these fulcra, by imposing other fulcra that disorganized the normal movement of the cranium and its content.
-He understood perfectly how the brain could be unbalanced due to trauma, accidents, birth traumas and other forces.
-By balancing the distortions, through sophisticated palpation–thinking, feeling, knowing fingers– he would facilitate the body’s own inherent motility, aided by the underlying fluid dynamic (read: natural ebb and flow of CSF) to free and reorganize itself from the aberrant vectors that had been imposed upon the structure; holding it prisoner to time and place.
+He understood perfectly how the brain could be unbalanced due to trauma, accidents, birth traumas, and other forces.
+By balancing the distortions, through sophisticated palpation–thinking, feeling, knowing fingers– he would facilitate the body’s own inherent motility, aided by the underlying fluid dynamic (read: the natural ebb and flow of CSF) to free and reorganize itself from the aberrant vectors that had been imposed upon the structure; holding it prisoner to time and place.
 The physiologically therapeutic process initiated by balancing the vectors into their pattern of distortion–taking the forces themselves into balance rather than antagonism–is called the still point.

 The still point is when the whole cranial mechanism goes into quietness; where there is no movement, no flow, no pulse nor rhythm.
 Only balance.
-In this cessation of movement change occurs, as the tissues unwind from the abnormal vectors back into their physiologic and structural norm.
+In this cessation of movement, change occurs, as the tissues unwind from the abnormal vectors back into their physiologic and structural norm.

 Osteopathy in the cranial field

 Sutherland presented his work to the Osteopathic profession in 1955, who roundly disapproved of his new ideas.
 His colleagues could not wrap their minds around this simple intrinsic model, as they had pursued the rather more mechanistic route of gross manipulation of the major and minor structures of the body to appease or enhance Still’s admonition of freeing the lesion so that the blood could return to normal.
-Nevertheless with quiet persistence Sutherland took along some colleagues who became the stalwarts of the ‘cranial field’.
+Nevertheless, with quiet persistence, Sutherland took along some colleagues who became the stalwarts of the ‘cranial field’.

 Since the 1950′s, two osteopathic “camps” have evolved, roughly described as either having a mechanical or energetic bent.
-The mechanical approach seeks to reorganize the cranial sutures, dural and systemic distortions through unwinding the cranial system via gentle imposition of the “still point” or the application of minute force to elicit change.
+The mechanical approach seeks to reorganize the cranial sutures, and dural and systemic distortions through unwinding the cranial system via gentle imposition of the “still point” or the application of minute force to elicit change.
 The cranial osteopaths who favor an energetic approach use the “tide” or rhythms within the fluid system to facilitate a reorganization of the system, to unwind the lesion patterns.

 Structure governs function